An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: The MT-eQTL Model

 The hierarchical model (\ref{model1})-(\ref{model4}) describing the distribution of $\bZ_\lambda$ is fully specified by $\theta = (\bmu_0, \Delta, \Sigma, \bp)$, which consists of $2^K + K^2 + K -1$ real-valued parameters.
-Estimation of, and inference from, the hierarchical model is based on an equivalent mixture representation that we now discuss.
+Estimation of, and inference from, the hierarchical model is based on an equivalent mixture representation.